mhkeller/qcew/README.md

 An NodeJs interface for [Bureau of Labor Statistics Quarterly Census of Employment and Wages](http://www.bls.gov/cew/home.htm) data.
 For other languages, see the [QCEW Open Data Access](http://www.bls.gov/cew/doc/access/data_access_examples.htm) page.
 This setup borrows from the Python and PHP/JavaScript examples for code samples and documentation.

+*Note: I am not affiliated in any way with BLS.*

 ## Installation

 ````